A quick guide to smoking bans across the world

 This policy is believed to have been inspired by New Zealand

-New Zealand's previous government wanted to have a sweeping crackdown on smoking, passing a law which meant anyone born after 2008 would not be able to buy cigarettes or tobacco products in their lifetime.
-They also restricted where tobacco could be sold and reduced the level of nicotine (the addictive drug) in cigarettes.
-But, the new government (voted in from October 2023) are moving to repeal the law, saying it would help fund tax cuts.
+New Zealand's previous government wanted to have a sweeping crackdown on smoking and introduced a law which meant anyone born after 2008 would not be able to buy cigarettes or tobacco products in their lifetime.
+It also restricted where tobacco could be sold and lowered the level of nicotine (the addictive drug) in cigarettes.

-Other countries are still hoping to raise "smoke-free generations"
+Other countries are still hoping to raise 'smoke-free generations'

 Image source, Construction Photography/Avalon